gradle/gradle/design-docs/play-support.md

 - Defines a Play application as-a web application
 - Provides a Play server implementation that can host a Play application.

-## Developer builds Play application distribution
+## Feature: Developer builds Play application distribution

 Introduce some lifecycle tasks to allow the developer to package up the Play application.
 For example, the developer may run `gradle stage` to stage the local application, or `gradle dist` to create a standalone distribution.